vekatze/neut/book/src/statements.md

 A function with the same name can't be defined in the same file.

+All the tail-recursions in Neut are optimized into loops (thanks to geniuses in the LLVM team).

 ## `inline`

 `inline` defines an inline function.
 It should look like the below: